viare21/euroleague-shot-analysis/README.md

 | 2PT | 61.3% | 54.6% | +6.7 |
 | 3PT | 37.4% | 32.7% | +4.7 |

 This is a notable detail: the common assumption might be that three-point shooting swings games, but for Olympiacos the bigger swing happens closer to the basket.
-When the team struggles, it struggles most to finish around the rim — not just from deep.
+When the team struggles, it struggles most to finish around the rim, not just from deep.

 ## Shot Chart: Wins vs Losses